-Based on your diagnostic scores you must define whether your strategy should be Verbal-driven or Quant-driven.
-If through your diagnostic score you realize that you are better at your relative strength is Verbal then you must leverage this strength by targeting a higher score in it and then planning the required score in Quant.
+Based on your diagnostic scores, you must define whether your strategy should be Verbal-driven or Quant-driven.
+If, through your diagnostic score, you realize that your relative strength is Verbal, then you must leverage this strength by targeting a higher score in it and then planning the required score in Quant.

 For example – you score 600 in your diagnostic test with the break-up of Q39 (35 percentile) and V33 (68 percentile).
 This clearly indicates that your relative strength out of the two sections is Verbal.
 If you are aiming for a score of 720, then you should aim for Q49 (74 percentile) and V40 (90 percentile).

-To help you effectively plan for the GMAT we have created an amazing tool called the Personalized Study Planner (PSP) tool.
+Post this, you can create a Personalized study plan.
+To help you effectively plan for the GMAT, we have created an amazing tool called the Personalized Study Planner (PSP) tool.
 Create your own milestone driven GMAT study plan in 5 minutes.

-Before you sit down to study plan your entire month for the time you need to devote to GMAT Prep.
-One of the best practices for this is to block that time in your calendar so that you do not schedule any other activity at that time.
-Discipline will be critical in ensuring you put in the required effort towards your GMAT Prep.
+Before you sit down to study, plan your study schedule for the entire month. .
+One of the best practices for this is to block the time in your calendar for GMAT study, so that you do not schedule any other activity at that time.
+Discipline is critical to ensure that you put in the required effort towards your GMAT Prep.
 Your daily plan should include the amount of time you would be spending each day along with the time of the day you would do it.

 - Carrie scored a 750 on GMAT.
 She made sure that she planned her time in advance and block her calendar accordingly.
 Click here to know how she managed to get to a 98 percentile in GMAT despite a full-time job.

 We recommend that you begin with the section that is your strength as it will set a good momentum for your preparation.
-Since you are already better at it, it would be easier for you to improve as you would not have to go through everything in that section.
+Since you are already better at it, it would be easier for you to improve, and you would not have to go through everything in that section.
 You must do a topic level analysis of your preparedness and prepare only those topics in which you are not up to the mark.
-In our advanced quizzing platform, Scholaranium, you can take Ability Quizzes which helps you to do just that.
-I recommend that you follow the below-mentioned steps:
+In our advanced quizzing platform, Scholaranium, you can take Cementing Quizzes which helps you to do just that.
+We recommend that you follow the below-mentioned steps:

-- Take Ability Quiz using the below links for the relevant section
+- Take Cementing Quiz for the relevant section

 - Go to the Skill Data section and Isolate the topics in which you are weak and improve upon them

-Now coming to the section in which you are relatively weaker, you would be required to spend more time on this section as the improvement that you seek would be more.
-You would have to make sure you understand the concepts and the process to solve GMAT like questions of this section.
-You must work on this section until you reach your desired score in this section instead of completing the entire section thoroughly since you would have limited time.
+Now coming to the section in which you are relatively weaker, you must spend more time on this section as the improvement that you seek is more.
+You must make sure that you understand the concepts and the process to solve GMAT like questions of this section.
+You must work on this section until you reach your desired score, instead of completing the entire section thoroughly, since you have limited time.

-To make sure that you do not spend time unnecessarily, we have compiled a list of best practices which if you follow, you would be able to make the most of your time.
+To make sure that you do not spend time unnecessarily, we have compiled a list of best practices to make the most of your time.

 - If you are an e-GMAT student, you can skip the lesson in which you score 100% on the pre-assessment quiz.
-This will save you time which you can utilize later in fine-tuning.
+This will save you time that you can utilize later in fine-tuning.